Little vetoes new initiative restrictions

 The bills, which were supported by a majority of Republicans in the Legislature, come on the heels of last year's successful effort to expand Medicaid via ballot initiative against the will of many GOP lawmakers.
 Democrats dubbed the bill the "Revenge on Voters Act," and Democrats and Medicaid expansion advocates have been pushing hard to stop the bills.
 Thousands of people called Little urging him to veto.

-“The decision to veto the Revenge on Voters Act will be one of the most important part of the governor’s legacy,” said Minority Caucus Chairwoman Rep. Elaine Smith, D-Pocatello.
-“He has shown that his administration will prioritize people over special interests.”

-The bills' supporters said they were necessary to ensure rural Idahoans are represented in the initiative process.
-Backers included the entire GOP leadership and influential lobbying groups such as the Idaho Farm Bureau Federation, the Idaho Freedom Foundation and the Idaho Association of Commerce and Industry.
+The bill's supporters said they were necessary to ensure rural Idahoans are represented in the initiative process.

-The veto is Little's first as governor.
-Neither bill passed the House or Senate by the two-thirds that would be needed to override a veto.

-Little, a Republican, said he agrees with the bill's intent but vetoed it reluctantly because he doesn't want the state to be on the losing end of a lawsuit.